bazelbuild/bazel-blog/_posts/2019-06-18-list-strategy.md

 - Bazel's defaults did not account for remote execution at all, therefore we had to make sure to set the execution strategy for every mnemonic manually.

-- Starlark rules providing a persistent worker had to ship a .bazelrc file that sets --strategy=Mnemonic=worker (e.g. look at [rules_scala](https://github.com/bazelbuild/rules_scala)).
+- Starlark rules providing a persistent worker had to ship a .bazelrc file that sets `--strategy=Mnemonic=worker` (e.g. look at [rules_scala](https://github.com/bazelbuild/rules_scala#getting-started), where `--strategy=Scalac=worker` is required in order to run it with a persistent worker).

 - Bazel has hardcoded defaults for native action mnemonics.
 For example, Bazel will use sandboxing (if it's available) for all actions by default but has a hardcoded default to use persistent workers for Java compilation actions.